Public TAFE is under attack

-Only TAFE can produce the skilled labour to support a thriving, forward-thinking economy.Stand up for TAFE
+Only TAFE can provide people with the skills to support a thriving, forward thinking economy.Stand up for TAFE

 Only TAFEs can guarantee high-quality training delivered by qualified teachers.
 TAFEs put students' needs first– not profits.
 That's why we're campaigning to:

 TAFEs are the top education and training provider at the heart of the VET system.
 The Victorian government needs to support TAFEs by directly allocating at least 70% of funding.
 This will allow TAFEs to continue to deliver high-quality training provided by qualified teachers.

 Shonky private providers have been driving down quality and eroding trust in the VET system.
 We must raise the minimum qualifications for all VET teachers, and strengthen regulatory oversight of the awarding of those qualifications.

 We also need guaranteed minimum classroom time for students to learn what they need to gain employment.

 Stop the student rip-off

 Under the deregulated system, private training colleges have been free to set their own fees, even if their offerings aren’t viable or students don’t have the capacity to repay them.
 They have been handed a blank cheque from the Australian taxpayer.

 We are campaigning for a return to affordable, accessible public education for all, with mandated minimum course hours delivered to every VET student by qualified teachers.